Team: Huntress EDR

 - You will be taken to the Incident Report page which includes tabs for the Report, Remaining Footholds, and Remediation

 Each Incident will be labeled with a severity level, Low, High, or Critical.
 The severity level will be identified at the top of the report

-Critical - Malware that can spread through-out a network or ransomware
+Critical - Dangerous Malware that can spread throughout a network or ransomware

-High - Keyloggers or other malware that effects a single host
+High - Keyloggers or other malware that can spread throughout a network

-Low - These are potentially unwanted programs, browser add-ons, freeware type (malware artifacts also fall in this category)
+Low - These are potentially unwanted programs, browser add-ons, freeware types (malware artifacts also fall in this category)